-I was referred to as a foreigner a dozen times yesterday.
-I heard the term in reference to others a dozen times.
+I was referred to as a foreigner a dozen times on one specific trip to Sofia, Bulgaria (early 2017).
+I also heard the term in reference to others a dozen times.
+On average the comments were all good-natured and in fun.

 It’s an interesting frame.
 A frame is a point of view, often literally.

-Yesterday was a national holiday here in Bulgaria.
+Two years ago I was in Bulgaria with my girlfriend.
 Lots of people carrying their national flag and I found myself thinking similar thoughts about Bulgarians carrying their flag around as I do when I see Americans on July 4 doing similarly.

 I’m not a fan of carrying flags, not even a Cubs pennant.
 But I am a fan of people showing whatever their feeling is about that multicolored cloth and what it means to them, if that gives them some sense of identity that will help them in their life.